arup-group/pam/README.md

 **Who is this for?** PAM is intended for use by any modeller or planner using trip diary data or activity plans.
 **What can this do?** PAM provides an API and examples for modifying activity plans, for example, based on COVID-19 lockdown scenarios.

-You can read about PAM on medium [here](https://medium.com/arupcitymodelling/pandemic-activity-modifier-intro-3d2dccbc716e).

 ## Features